jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 A `PitchSet` is considered here an unordered, unique, unspelled collection of `Pitch` values.
 There is no inherent assumption that this `PitchSet` is a vertical, horizontal, or diagonal collection.

-### PitchSetSequence

-Ordered, not-necessarily unique sequence of one or more unspelled vertical `PitchSet` values (chords).

 ### Dyads

 By nature, a `PitchSet` is composed of _<sub>n</sub>C<sub>2</sub>_ `Dyad` values (pairs of `Pitch` values).